 Raglan Road by Van Morrison and The Chieftains.
 Try also the Sinead O'Connor version.

 Bandcamp, this page has tracks by my son, who composes electronic synthesised music.
-It isn't the sort of music I usually listen to, so it's hard for me to judge, but I quite like the second track.
+It isn't the sort of music I usually listen to, so it's hard for me to judge, but I quite like some tracks.
 Have a listen and see what you think.
 The tracks at Bandcamp can also be downloaded in various formats for a fee, but you can contribute as much or little as you like, anything from zero upwards.
 Bandcamp keep 15% and pass the rest on to the artists.

 BBC Food Food and drink are covered in these BBC pages.Food and Drink

 Sangria Recipes I don't much like most wines, but I do love sangria.
 It was mentioned in a Lou Reed song, Perfect Day, which is why I first tried it, but not in the park.
-You may prefer the original version of the song here.